-Putting clothes on can become a difficult task for older adults with a medical problem that often hinders regular movements.
+Putting clothes on can become difficult for older adults with medical problems that often hinders regular movements.
 For instance, a stroke can cause a person to lose strength and mobility.

-Basic tasks, such as pulling up zips or buttoning shirts, suddenly turn into a highly frustrating experience.
+Basic tasks such as pulling up zips or buttoning shirts suddenly become a highly frustrating experience.
 These people might need the assistance of a caregiver, but even when they do, it can become a tricky and demeaning process for the patient and the caregiver.